Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Everyone buys time so that Max can complete the algorithim

-Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after failing many times before only to have Bursun take full contol.
+Spike tries to use Bursun's Cyber.Beast after failing many times before

-Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after seemingly killing Airiona

-It is spike that learns who Max really is.
+- It is spike that learns who Max really is.
 Max is on the verge of winning while fighting along with tomasima and/or kyshumu who tries to stop Spike from telling the tail to inform Max by telling him the story of the xybrids.

   Max responds with what does that story have to do with.

+  After realizing his fault in the situation While fighting spike max tells him that it is him he should is angry at that his hate should be pointed at him rather than the world.

+  Spike tells max that he's right and precedes to turn max into a cyber.beast.

   Spike: you can tell him Airiona

   Spike tells Max it is because you have been lied to this entire time.
 Well remember the limiters we learned about.
 That head/neck band you are wearing it is not a keepsake it's a restraint.
 Take it off and I'll free everyone

   Airiona: They fear citizens but they fear your power even more Max

   Max take his head off his head/neck band.
 Tomasina tells Max not to take it off

   Airiona: You see you are not only a cybervator and not just a xybrid either but rather a berserker.
 The most dangerous kind of cybervator.

   Airiona: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

   Max: Are you saying?
 Noo no no I don't believe you no I refuse to believe you

   Airiona/Spike: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators

   Airiona: This is the world Spije and I are fighting to fix.
 We need your help to do.
 You're the only one who can.
 Once this is all over will free every not just the Cybervators.
 I promise.

   Spike wispers: I'll take it from here Airiona You see it wasn't just any cyber.beast that killed your parents it was you.
 That's right.
 Max you killed your father

   Max: Noooooo!
 Noooooooo!

   Spike: Whats wrong Max?
 Ha ha ha, You're not the paragon you thought you were are you

   Tomasina: don't listen to him he's lying

   Spike: and poor Yaharia had to sacrifice her self to save everyone else

   Max: Argh!
 Aah!

   Max goes berserk upon being told he killed his parents

-Spike tells everyone behold your so called hero this causes him to lose the support of everyone
+Spike who thinks he is still being brodcasted live tells everyone behold your so called hero

-Jax Tomasina goes on to fight Max who is being controlled by Spike
+Jax and Tomasina goes on to fight Max who is being controlled by Spike

-It seems like Spike is about to succumb to his own weapon but it is Bursun taking over his body

-Airiona turns on Spike and she succesully plants the virus in Spike/Max this frees Max
+Airiona tells Spike to stop as it was not apart of the plan to take control of Max.
+Airiona turns on Spike into to Jax's surprise who says what are you doing.
+Something I should have done a long time ago.
+Airiona hits as if whooping hi arm or flicks spike and she succesully plants the virus.

+This leaves all of the Cyber.Beast including Max without a tamer.
+Airiona must defend Spike from the Cyber.Beast alone as Jax and company tries to prevent the rest from escaping into highly populated areas.

 Jax is surprised as he goes to attack he desynergizes despite the fact that still has plenty of energy left.
 The CSD/Cyber.Beast which Jax took from Max earlier in the story returns to him.

-Upon coming out of his Berserk state Torey teaches Max truth about some the history of the Xybrids.
+Upon coming out of his Berserk state Mack teaches Max truth about some the history of the Xybrids.

 Mack reveals that Max did not kill him he traded places with him so the he could be free from the Cyber.Beast.
 Yaharia took half of the Cyber.Beast by turning off her limiter so that she could absorb it.

 However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

+Just when it seems all hope is lost, Max appears and has fully tamed his Cyber.Beast.
+The first person he saves is Spike who is surprised by this.

-Max fights and Defeats Spike by using the Cyber.Beast of every one else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power
+Max fights and Defeats the Cyber.Beast by using the Cyber.Beast of everyone else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power

-Max saves spike from Airiona/Jax
-- Jax goes to finish Spike Max says stop you'll kill him block his attack
-- Jax goes to finish Spike Max says stop you'll kill him <I'll never make it in time> Airiona jumps in to handle Spike instead and says I'll handle him
-- Airiona belives that it is her fault that Spike is in this situation and the he is beyond reasoning with at this point and decides to kill him or defuse him causing to lose his memory

 Spike asks Max why he saved him after all he did.
-Max says he realized his fault in the situation
+Max again states he realized his fault in the situation and elaborates
+- I told you its not your fault
 - Ignoring Spike instead of being his mentor and leading him
 - Not listen to spikes advice
 - focusing on his self in stead of using his new status to elevate others

+Max asks Spike to stop the Cyber.Beast who says he doesnt know how or Airiona speaks for him

 ### 9. Reward (Seizing The Sword)
 Episodes: 31, 32, 33, 34